-Dr Nicholas Evans is Associate Professor in Bioengineering with a joint appointment between the Faculty of Medicine and the Faculty of Engineering and Physical Sciences at the University of Southampton.
+Dr Nicholas Evans is Professor in Bioengineering with a joint appointment between the Faculty of Medicine and the Faculty of Engineering and Physical Sciences at the University of Southampton.

 Research in our labs focusses on regenerative medicine.
 Regenerative medicine is an area of scientific research that aims to develop drugs and technologies that replace or improve the function of organs or tissues.
 Often disease or injury leads to permanent damage to the body.
 In many cases this can lead to the need for transplanted tissue, which may be in short supply or simply not available.